public-office/workshop-syllabus/README.md

   * [Sublime Text](https://www.sublimetext.com/)
   * [VSCode](https://code.visualstudio.com/)

-\* We assume you will choose Atom as your editor and Chrome as your web browser during this course.
+\* We assume you will choose Atom as your editor during the course.

+### Web browser

+In this course we will use Google Chrome as our web browser.
+If you haven't already, download and install Chrome [here](https://www.google.com/chrome/).